“An effective lead paragraph is usually either one or two sentences.

 Top-10 paragraphs

-My list is limited to paragraphs from books written more than a few years ago because it’s not legal to show other authors’ works without their written permission, even when I give them credit.
+My list is limited to paragraphs from books written more than a few years ago because it’s not legal to show other authors’ works without their permission, even when I give them credit.

 Also, I haven’t included the first paragraph of any novel because this has been done by other sites.
 I assume you’re interested in writing stories with more than one paragraph.